Workshops at the Conference Center, October 2017

 Enjoy the autumn beauty of Wildacres while working on your own project.
 Writers, artists, potters, musicians, jewelry makers, others with something to accomplish are all welcome.
 We intend to have readings, entertainment, and sharing in the evenings, but no formal programming during the days and no instruction.
 We do ask that everyone attending have a project to work on and not to come for a vacation.

 We will take participants in the order that we receive your payments.
-We will begin taking fall gathering registrations on June 16.
+We will begin taking fall gathering registrations postmarked on July 1.
 We will only take a certain number of quilters or potters because of space limitations.
-Please plan to come with a roommate as we will likely fill all the available spaces.
-If there are single rooms available we will notify all those registered.
+Please expect to have a roommate as we will likely fill all the available spaces.